 Although Canyon de Chelly and Spider Rock are located over 2 hours northeast of Winslow, I had to include them.
 Canyon de Chelly is located in Navajo Nation in northern Arizona.

 It is on my wish list but was closed to visitors due to COVID when we visited the area.
-If you can fit into your itinerary, it is safe to consider me jealous.
+If you can fit it into your itinerary, it is safe to consider me jealous.

 Spider Rock is a breathtaking sandstone spire rising from the canyon floor.
 There is a nearby overlook that offers a great photographic perspective to visitors.